luispabon/maximus-gnome-shell/Readme.md

+# Project abandoned

+This project is now abandoned.
+If you want an alternative that works much better, has more features, is kept in lockstep with GNOME releases and works flawlessly in Wayland, check [Unite](https://extensions.gnome.org/extension/1287/unite/)

 # Maximus GNOME Shell Extension

 The Maximus GNOME Shell Extension attempts to emulate the [Maximus](https://launchpad.net/maximus) package for the Ubuntu Netbook Remix.